agrumery/aGrUM/wrappers/pyagrum/doc/sphinx/jgum-bgum-format.rst

   Values are listed in the order produced by iterating over the joint instantiation of the variable and its parents (same order as :meth:`~pyagrum.Tensor.fillWith`).
   Always present, even for an empty network (empty object).
+  For aggregators (forall, exists, count, min, max, sum, median, and, or, amplitude) and ICI models (Noisy-Or, Noisy-And, Logit), the entry is a compact **object** instead of a flat array — see `Aggregators and ICI models`_ below.

 ``properties`` *(optional)*
   Key/value pairs of string metadata.
 Absent if no properties have been set.